Skip to main content

 Minimum Qualifications:

-• ACMG Apprentice Ski or CSGA Level 2 or International equivalency
+• CSGA Level 2 or equivalency (memberhsip is good standing)

-• Class 4 license not required but an asset
+• Class 5 license.
+Class 4 not required but an asset.

 To apply: Only those applicants short-listed will be contacted for interviews.
 Please forward all cover letters and resumes to This email address is being protected from spambots.
 You need JavaScript enabled to view it.